Yoast/developer/docs/features/blocks/breadcrumbs.md

 ### Changing the separator {#breadcrumb_separator}

 The `wpseo_breadcrumb_separator` allows changing the Yoast SEO seperator.
 It only called with a default value taken from the Yoast SEO settings.
-The output should be valid html.
+The output should be valid HTML.
 An example to completely remove the separator:

 ```php
 add_filter( 'wpseo_breadcrumb_separator', [ $this, 'replace_breadcrumb_separator' ] );